 The Configuration Tool

-The Configuration Tool is available in the Download area of the website and is used to configure which digital inputs are connected to push buttons, rotary encoders or toggle switches.
+The Configuration Tool is available in the Download area of the website and is used to configure which digital inputs of the JC32 controller are connected to push buttons, rotary encoders or toggle switches.

 If you would like to integrate the JC32 Joystick Controller in your products, like button boxes, wheels… a custom version of the firmware that reports the names of your company and your product is available.
 This is a free service but a minimum quantity order might be required.